mkomod/trepl/README.md

 <leader>t 	toggle on/off
 ```

-By defualt trepl is enabled.
-To enable at stratup:
+By default trepl is disabled.
+To enable at startup:

 ```
 let g:trepl_active=1